Article Page

 Content Summary

 To win at Indian Rummy, you must organize your 13 cards into valid groups consisting of sequences and sets .
-The non negotiable requirement for a valid declaration is having at least two sequences , one of which must be a Pure Sequence (three or more consecutive cards of the same suit without any Joker).
-In the Indian ...
+The non negotiable requirement for a valid declaration is having at least two sequences , one of which must be a Pure Sequence (three or more consecutive cards of the same suit without any Jokers).
+In the Indian...

 Step Highlights